 The Dry Process

 Here the concrete which is a ratio of cement and aggregate is batched and mixed without added water.
 The mixture is fed into a purpose-designed machine, pressurized and introduced into a high velocity air stream and conveyed through flexible hoses to the spraying nozzle.
 At this Nozzle, a finely atomized to spray of clean water is added to the stream of material to hydrate the cement and provide the right mix consistency so that uninterrupted stream of materials can be projected at high velocity into place.

 The sprayed concrete consists of a mixture of cement and aggregate, weight or volume batched and mixed with water prior to being pumped through a hose or pipe to a discharge Nozzle.
-High velocity air is used to propel the mix into position and this supply of high pressure air is introduced at the nozzle and the resultant velocity propels the concrete into position where it is compacted by its own momentum.
+High-velocity air is used to propel the mix into position and this supply of high-pressure air is introduced at the nozzle and the resultant velocity propels the concrete into a position where it is compacted by its own momentum.